andy-sweet/fcdiff/doc/methods.rst

 This distribution encourages anomalous networks containing cliques of anomalous nodes, where larger values of :math:`\eta` allow more edges outside of cliques to be affected.
-You can sample from this distribution with :meth:`IARModel.sample_T`.
+You can sample from this distribution with :meth:`UnsharedRegionModel.sample_T`.

 Let :math:`F_{nm}` be a multinomial random variable indicating the state of healthy connectivity between regions :math:`n` and :math:`m`.